 10. The details of the framework agreement(s) relevant to each school district are communicated asking districts to assess the offer and decide whether they will participate in the final contract.

 11. Final contract negotiations proceed between the project team and the supplier(s) based on committed contract volumes.
 If there are any negative impacts to the framework agreement through final negotiations, the revised details will be sent to school districts and they will be provided with the opportunity to review their participation commitment.

-12. Details of the final agreement between the BCEM and the supplier(s) are communicated to participating school districts.
-The agreement between the BCEM and each supplier will be a Master Agreement detailing the pricing, service terms and duration of the contract.
-School districts will then enter into direct agreements with the supplier(s) for their requirements under the Master Agreement.
+12. Details of the final agreement between Focused Education and the supplier(s) are communicated to participating school districts.
+The agreement between Focused Education and each supplier will be a Framework Agreement detailing the pricing, service terms and duration of the contract.
+School districts will then enter into direct agreements with the supplier(s) for their requirements under the Framework Agreement.

-13. The BCEM assists districts and the supplier(s) with contract implementation and maintenance throughout the term of the contract.
+13. Focused Education assists districts and the supplier(s) with contract implementation and maintenance throughout the term of the contract.

 14. The project team assesses the results of the project to identify potential improvements for future projects.
-The results of the assessment are then integrated into the next BCEM project in a continuous improvement cycle.
+The results of the assessment are then integrated into the next Focused Education project in a continuous improvement cycle.

 15. The project team initiates the next project in their area of subject matter expertise or is disbanded if there are no additional projects.

 Focused Education Resources Society (Focused Education) is a new, incorporated not-for-profit society that consolidates the activities of the BC Education Marketplace (BCEM) and Educational Resources Acquisition Consortium (ERAC).

 Focused Education provides learning resource evaluations and professional learning offerings, collaborative procurement projects and access to professional procurement advice, privacy advice and support (including Privacy Impact Assessments (PIAs)), information technology services.